Former U.K. Consulate Staffer In Hong Kong Says He Was Tortured In Mainland China

 After the first week of his detention, Cheng says, he was unable to walk.
 He says secret police gave him ointment and oil to try to make severe bruises on his ankles, thighs, wrists and knees dissipate more quickly.
 And he adds that authorities ordered him to lie to doctors at the detention center about his injuries.

 Chinese interrogators allegedly wanted Cheng to confess to helping to incite the protests — and to say that the U.K. is instigating "riots" in Hong Kong and supporting violence there.
-Cheng says these interactions were often filmed,
+Cheng says these interactions were often filmed.

 On Facebook, Cheng denies the validity of a "confession" that was obtained during his detention.
 He described it as carefully stage-managed, reading from a script and filming multiple takes of his apology and confession on camera so that authorities could choose the best recording.